muhammadhamza718/Nextjs-Portfolio-Agentkit/README.md

 **Empowering Your Digital Presence with an AI-Driven Portfolio**

 This project integrates a dynamic Next.js frontend with a robust Python backend, enhanced by AI capabilities, to create an intelligent and interactive personal portfolio.
-It's designed to showcase your work, skills, and projects in a uniquely engaging way, leveraging AI to personalize the user experience and manage content efficiently
+It's designed to showcase your work, skills, and projects in a uniquely engaging way, leveraging AI to personalize the user experience and manage content efficiently.

 ## Table of Contents